Anxiety Definition, Symptoms, And Treatment Options

 Some worry and anxiety are typical and expected.
 Still, you may have an anxiety disorder if these feelings do not subside, are excessive, and/or cause distress or functional impairment in several areas of your life.

 Excessive worry can turn into recurring, intrusive thoughts and concerns, leading you to avoid certain places or situations due to anxiety.
-It may also cause physical reactions like trembling, racing pulse, or dizziness.
+It may also cause physical anxiety reactions like trembling, racing pulse, or dizziness.
 Anxiety disorders tend to manifest as a physical illness in many cases, leading some people to undergo unnecessary lab tests.
 Speak to your healthcare provider to ask about being evaluated for an anxiety disorder if these concerns arise.

 Statistics